boostercloud/examples/booster-chat-app/README.md

-// TODO: LINK ARTICLES HERE

 # Simply chat server powered by Booster Framework

-This project is a sample implementation of a chat server in [Booster](https://booster.cloud) to serve as a guidance of the main concepts and artifacts used in the framework.
+This project is a sample implementation of a chat server in [Booster](https://booster.cloud) to serve as an example for the [Booster framework vs Ruby on Rails](https://dev.to/theagilemonkeys/booster-framework-vs-ruby-on-rails-1f48) article.

 ## Chat requirements